WISE provides the following free and confidential services to clients:

 Outreach advocates are available to assist with divorce and custody matters, housing needs, and individual support.

 Legal advocates are available to accompany clients to court or police interviews, and to assist clients in filing personal protection orders or police reports.
+However, our legal advocates CANNOT provide free legal representation.
+If you are in need of free representation, we can connect you to West Michigan Legal Aid for an assessment.

 WISE advocates are not attorneys and cannot represent clients in court.
 However, advocates can work alongside attorneys to support clients through any legal process, and can help clients find legal representation if they need it.Show Less